 Right on the heels of J. D. Jones was James Neel and his Woodland Shingle Co.
 Not as much paperwork survives for this spur as compared to the Jones spur, but it is known that a formal proposal was submitted in June, 1905, approved in July, and the spur was put into service in September.
 Less is known about Mr. Neel than Mr. Jones, although the former also had a downtown Seattle business address.
 The original location of the spur caused it to cross what is today’s Totem Lake Blvd. just north of today’s NE 124th St.

 In January 1913, Neel petitioned the NP to move the entire spur 261 feet west, to remove the road crossing, and also to move away from a trackside gully.
-The request also entailed reversing the direction the track pointed.
+The request also entailed reversing the direction the track faced.
 Because Neel was a high-volume shipper (5 cars of logs per day, to log dumps in Kenmore and Everett) and because he offered to pay the cost, the NP approved the request, in April.
-The NP decided, at some point, to create a station (named point) on the line called Firloch at this location, undoubtedly related to the Firloch mill.
+The NP decided, at some point, to create a station (i.e., a named placed on maps and in timetables) on the line called Firloch at this location, very likely related to a mill named Firloch.
 It is not known at this time if that is a later name for the Neel / Woodland enterprise or a separate venture.

 In June, 1921, NP officials in Tacoma asked local officials whether the spur was still in use, and the reply was “there is occasionally a car of wood or hay shipped”.
-It is currently unknown when this spur was removed.
+The NP finally removed the spur in December, 1925.

 To speed the opening of a new piece of track, the NP would often construct wooden trestle-type bridges over low-lying areas during initial construction, filling them in later, with tons of dirt and ballast, after the line was operational.
 In some cases, the filling could not even wait until the line was open.
-Bridge 19, J. D. Jones and Neel / Woodland Shingle Co. spurs.
 The NP filed paperwork to partially fill it in January, 1912, because “this portion of Bridge 15 is in such condition that, in order to safely carry the track, the bridge should either be soon renewed or the opening filled” and noted that the “bridge was partially filled during October and November 1904” which is well before the Belt Line opened for regular service.
 The paperwork also stated that the work was practically finished already, having proceeded under emergency authority of the General Manager.
 Other paperwork in the file confirms that the work was finished in February, before being formally approved in March.

 Note: In this paperwork, the bridge is numbered 15, which is a sequential count from the beginning of the line south of Renton, instead of 19, the system adopted later of numbering based on the nearest milepost.
 Also, a portion of the bridge remained after this work.
 It is not currently known when it was completely filled in.